Feyerabend/ABC80/README.md

 ### contrib/JUPITER ACE

 A small snippet of the Forth on Jupiter ACE, which I tested on an emulator, although I have an original machine seen below.
 I bought the Jupiter ACE sometime around 1983/1984.
 There were only 5,000 made according to estimates.
 I did not have much money at this time, and it was actually my first computer.
 It was interesting that it was a cheap computer, but not running BASIC.
+I never was into games really, and this was a curious language.
 But it also had a horrible "rubbery" keyboard, like its cousin Sinclair ZX-Spectrum.
-Fast, but not really usable.
+The interior though resembles more ZX80/81.
+Fast, but not really usable with the keayboard.
 Even for the time.

 ![Reimagined partial idea on AIR-FIGHT](assets/images/Ace.gif)

 # ABC80 MUSIC 1981

 Most simple sample we could come up with that made it to the presentation.